 Topped with jalapeños, ranch dressing, and cheese, it might just be the last pizza topping recipe you’ll ever need.

-If you’re still looking for a cheese fix, then fusing brisket with the good stuff for quesadillas is a surefire way to make the ultimate party food.
+If you’re looking for a cheese fix, fusing brisket with the good stuff for quesadillas is a surefire way to make the ultimate party food.

 They’re meaty, they’re juicy, and they’re easy.
 Just like any good leftovers recipe should be.